fredhutchio/cozy-shell/shell-scripting.md

 ```

 As you can see, to execute a command in a shell script, you just put it on a line and it gets called.

+Now, what is this `set -eu` bit?
+Although the script will run without it, I strongly suggest that every script you write contain this line.
+Adding it will make your shell script fail and print an error message when either a command fails or a variable substitution did not work.
+That's what you would expect, right?

 ## Using predefined variables